Henry III of Rosenberg

 Henry died in 1412 leaving two children, his nine-year-old son Oldřich II of Rosenberg and his daughter Kateřina.
 Both were sired with his second wife Eliška of Kravaře.
 Henry's first son, Peter III of Rosenberg, died in 1406.

 In popular culture

-Henry was a depicted in the 2022 film Medieval.
-He was portrayed by Til Schweiger.
+Henry was depicted in the 2022 film Medieval.
+He was portrayed by German actor Til Schweiger.